calumgrant/logical/README.md

 # Introduction
-/Logical/ is a programming language for writing logical queries in a simple and intuitive way.
+*Logical* is a programming language for writing logical queries in a simple and intuitive way.
 It is mainly intended as an instructional language to learn about logic.

 # Stating facts
 A fact is something that is asserted to be true, for example